-Becky joined the practice in 2010.
-As a theatre assistant Becky has an invaluable role behind the scenes organising equipment in theatre, keeping order in the kennels, consulting rooms and prep room.
-She helps to look after our patients whether they are in for a day operation or staying in the hospital.
+Becky joined the practice in 2010 as a theatre assistant and has been a receptionist since 2017.
 Outside of work Becky has a dream to become a HGV driver and to own a classic mini, to restore to its original form.
 She also has an interest in sheep, currently helping her grandad with his small hold and she also co-owns a ewe and a heifer.

 Nicole joined the practice in 2004 as our accounts manager.
 She is a vital part of the team managing everything from VAT to invoices to accounts and most things in between.
 When not at work Nicole is busy at home with her two children and her dog, Doogly.
 Nicole is famed for her cake making, look out for them at practice open days.

 Lizzie joined the team as a veterinary physiotherapist.
 She is a human physiotherapist who also obtained a Masters degree in veterinary physiotherapy at the Royal Veterinary College.
 In her spare time Lizzie enjoys outdoor activities such as skiing, horse riding and kite surfing.